-- a. the time of the initiation of adoption proceedings the child was in the care of a public or licensed private child placement agency or Tribal agency pursuant to - i. an involuntary removal or the child from the home in accordance with a judicial determination to the effect that continuation in the home would be contrary to the welfare of the child; or - ii. a voluntary placement agreement or voluntary relinquishment; or - b. meets all medical or disability requirements of Title XVI with respect to eligibility for supplemental security income benefits; or
+- a. the time of the initiation of adoption proceedings the child was in the care of a public or licensed private child placement agency or Tribal agency pursuant to - i. an involuntary removal or the child from the home in accordance with a judicial determination to the effect that continuation in the home would be contrary to the welfare of the child; or - ii. a voluntary placement agreement or voluntary relinquishment; or - b. meets all medical or disability requirements of Title XVI with respect to eligibility for supplemental security income benefits; or - was residing in foster family home or childcare institution with the child's minor parent, and the child's minor parent was in such a foster family home or childcare institution pursuant to a. meets the requirements of 473(a)(2)(A)(ii) (II) of the Act; and b. is determined eligible for adoption assistance payments under this part with respect to a prior adoption (or who would have been determined eligible for such payments had the Adoption and Safe Families Act of 1997 been in effect at the time that such determination would have been made; and c. is available for adoption because the prior adoption has been dissolved and the parental rights of the adoptive parents have been terminated or because the child's adoptive parents have died.

-- c. was residing in foster family home or childcare institution with the child's minor parent, and the child's minor parent was in such a foster family home or childcare institution pursuant to - i. an involuntary removal of the child from the home in accordance with the judicial determination to the effect that continuation in the home would be contrary to the welfare of the child; or - ii. a voluntary placement agreement or voluntary relinquishment; and - d. has been determined by the State or Tribe, pursuant to subsection 473(c)(2), to be a child with special needs.
+- an involuntary removal of the child from the home in accordance with the judicial determination to the effect that continuation in the home would be contrary to the welfare of the child; or - ii. a voluntary placement agreement or voluntary relinquishment; and - d. has been determined by the State or Tribe, pursuant to subsection 473(c)(2), to be a child with special needs.